ResumeToolsResources

 Department Manager

-• Managed a team of 20 employees, improving staff retention rates by 15%
+• Established a mentoring program, improving staff retention rates by 10% over two years.

 Department Manager